Brightcove (NASDAQ:BCOV) Issues FY 2022 Earnings Guidance

+Brightcove (NASDAQ:BCOV – Get Rating) last released its quarterly earnings results on Tuesday, February 15th.
+The software maker reported $0.10 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.07.
+Brightcove had a net margin of 2.56% and a return on equity of 7.40%.
+The company had revenue of $52.60 million during the quarter, compared to analysts’ expectations of $51.55 million.
+During the same period in the prior year, the company earned $0.09 earnings per share.
+The business’s quarterly revenue was down 2.0% compared to the same quarter last year.
+Sell-side analysts forecast that Brightcove will post -0.1 EPS for the current fiscal year.

-In other Brightcove news, major shareholder Edenbrook Capital, Llc bought 70,300 shares of Brightcove stock in a transaction that occurred on Tuesday, November 23rd.
-The stock was acquired at an average cost of $9.86 per share, for a total transaction of $693,158.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 3.70% of the company’s stock.
+In other news, Director Thomas E. Wheeler acquired 6,200 shares of the stock in a transaction dated Thursday, February 17th.
+The shares were bought at an average cost of $7.90 per share, for a total transaction of $48,980.00.
+The acquisition was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+3.70% of the stock is owned by insiders.

-A number of institutional investors have recently bought and sold shares of BCOV.
-Royal Bank of Canada boosted its holdings in shares of Brightcove by 56.0% in the 3rd quarter.
-Royal Bank of Canada now owns 4,296 shares of the software maker’s stock worth $49,000 after purchasing an additional 1,543 shares in the last quarter.
-BNP Paribas Arbitrage SA boosted its holdings in shares of Brightcove by 428.4% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 7,720 shares of the software maker’s stock worth $89,000 after purchasing an additional 6,259 shares in the last quarter.
-Citigroup Inc. boosted its holdings in shares of Brightcove by 102.4% in the 4th quarter.
-Citigroup Inc. now owns 11,011 shares of the software maker’s stock worth $113,000 after purchasing an additional 5,572 shares in the last quarter.
-MetLife Investment Management LLC boosted its holdings in shares of Brightcove by 74.8% in the 4th quarter.
-MetLife Investment Management LLC now owns 14,296 shares of the software maker’s stock worth $146,000 after purchasing an additional 6,118 shares in the last quarter.
-Finally, Bank of America Corp DE boosted its holdings in shares of Brightcove by 106.8% in the 4th quarter.
-Bank of America Corp DE now owns 38,505 shares of the software maker’s stock worth $394,000 after purchasing an additional 19,884 shares in the last quarter.
-Institutional investors and hedge funds own 83.33% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in BCOV.
+Barclays PLC boosted its holdings in shares of Brightcove by 33.0% during the 4th quarter.
+Barclays PLC now owns 49,369 shares of the software maker’s stock worth $504,000 after buying an additional 12,242 shares during the period.
+BlackRock Inc. boosted its holdings in shares of Brightcove by 4.4% during the 4th quarter.
+BlackRock Inc. now owns 2,783,572 shares of the software maker’s stock worth $28,448,000 after buying an additional 117,277 shares during the period.
+Parametric Portfolio Associates LLC boosted its holdings in shares of Brightcove by 49.5% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 51,667 shares of the software maker’s stock worth $528,000 after buying an additional 17,116 shares during the period.
+MetLife Investment Management LLC boosted its holdings in shares of Brightcove by 74.8% during the 4th quarter.
+MetLife Investment Management LLC now owns 14,296 shares of the software maker’s stock worth $146,000 after buying an additional 6,118 shares during the period.
+Finally, D. E. Shaw & Co.
+Inc. boosted its holdings in shares of Brightcove by 339.8% during the 4th quarter.
+D. E. Shaw & Co.
+Inc. now owns 204,047 shares of the software maker’s stock worth $2,085,000 after buying an additional 157,652 shares during the period.
+Institutional investors own 83.33% of the company’s stock.

 Brightcove, Inc engages in the provision of video cloud solutions.
 The firm enables its customers to publish and distribute video to Internet-connected devices.
 Its products include Video Cloud, Video Marketing Suite, Enterprise Video Suite, Brightcove Campaign, Player, Live, Dynamic Server-Side Ad Insertion (SSAI), OTT Experiences, and Zencoder.